Header Injection and Request Transformation

 Architectural Foundations of Edge Header Manipulation

-Header manipulation at the edge operates as a foundational layer within the broader Middleware Chain Architecture & Request Flow.
+Header manipulation at the edge operates as a foundational layer within the broader Middleware Chain Architecture & Request Flow, executed in the order set by middleware execution order and priority.
 Unlike origin-level transformation, which occurs after network traversal and server bootstrapping, edge interception executes at the CDN perimeter.
 This reduces round-trip latency but introduces strict synchronous execution budgets (typically 50ms–100ms per isolate).

 The architectural trade-off centers on compute locality versus constraint density.
 Edge runtimes provide immediate access to request metadata but forbid blocking I/O during header mutation.
 To maintain performance, transformations must leverage zero-copy header mutation, explicit normalization, and early-return gating.
 When headers exceed provider limits or trigger downstream routing conflicts, the edge layer must gracefully degrade or bypass origin routing entirely.
 This ensures that credential stripping, tenant ID injection, and cache-key alignment occur without introducing cold-start latency or fragmenting CDN caches.